-If you live in England or Wales and considering a ground source heat pump for your property, you could be eligible for a £6,000 discount under the Boiler Upgrade Scheme.
+If you live in England or Wales and are considering a ground source heat pump for your property, you could be eligible for a £7,500 discount under the Boiler Upgrade Scheme.

-6.2 HOME ENERGY SCOTLAND LOAN
+6.2 HOME ENERGY SCOTLAND LOAN AND GRANT

-If you live in Scotland and considering a ground source heat pump for your property, you could be eligible for an interest-free Home Energy Scotland Loan of up to £10,000.
+If you live in Scotland and are considering a ground source heat pump for your property, you could be eligible for a Home Energy Scotland grant of £7,500 (£9,000 for households qualifying for the rural uplift) plus an optional interest-free loan of up to £7,500.